Marvel's 'What If...?' Season 2 Release Date: When Are The Episodes Dropping On Disney Plus?

 What is the ‘What If…?’ season 2 release time?

-Marvel’s What If…? season 2 is expected to drop on Disney Plus at the usual time of 1:30 PM IST, 12 AM PT, 3 AM ET and 8 AM GMT.
+Marvel’s What If…? season 2 is expected to drop on Disney Plus at the usual time of 12 AM PT, 3 AM ET and 8 AM GMT.

 How many episodes are there in ‘What If…?’ season 2?